-An appearance point is awarded to any goalkeeper or defender who is on the pitch for at least 45 minutes (a full half), excluding injury time.
+An appearance point is awarded to any goalkeeper or defender who is on the pitch for at least 45 minutes plus injury time (i.e. a full half).
 Thus, a starting defender either subbed off or sent off during first half injury time will not qualify for an appearance point.

 If a defensive player completes 75 minutes or more of a game (again excluding injury time) and no goals are conceded whilst he's on the pitch, then that player will be awarded two extra points for a ‘clean sheet’ (three points total).
 Therefore a starting player must be on the pitch at 75:00 to qualify for a clean sheet.
-Fantasy League use Press Association sources for the timing of substitutions
+Fantasy League use official sources for the timing of substitutions.

 Players lose one point for every goal that is conceded by their team while they are on the pitch.
 Consequently, a player who completes a full 90 minutes and concedes one goal will score zero points.
 A player who completes thirty minutes of a game and concedes one goal will scoring minus one point.